worktheclock/replit.github.io/misc/database.md

 Yes, each Database is private and isolated.
 Every repl has its own database, and they are not shared among repls.

+#### How do I share a database across repls?

+The easiest way to do this is to use one repl as the primary database and have other repls connect to it via web hosting.
+Here’s an example repl in Python: https://repl.it/@util/Replit-Database-proxy

+Any requests sent to the above repl will operate on its database, so sending requests to it from other repls means that they all share the same information.